VynOpenSource/ultralytics/README.md

 ## <div align="center">Documentation</div>

-See below for a quickstart installation and usage example, and see the [YOLOv8 Docs](https://docs.ultralytics.com) for full documentation on training, validation, prediction and deployment.
+See below for a quickstart installation and usage example, and see the [YOLOv8 Docs](https://docs.ultralytics.com) for full documentation on training, validation, prediction and deployment for the original version.
+This forked version contains only a few additions, which are detailed in the section [Forked code additions](#code_additions)

 <details open>
 <summary>Install</summary>